mattunderscorechampion/tree-root/README.md

 the number elements of the collection, for example a binary tree node may have 0 to 2 child nodes, one node for each branch.
 One iterator would return only the nodes present, the structural iterator must return two values, in order left to right returning null if the branch is not present.

-##Targeted Language

-The current target is Java 7.
-I know Java 8 is the latest version and the Streams API may be helpful for tree traversals.
-I maybe able to add some Java 8 specific extensions and I will move the target over to Java 8 towards EOL of Java 7.

 ##Simple collection implementations